tkhan7916/covid19-tracker/README.md

 This is a web app that tracks daily statistics of the COVID-19 Pandemic.
 Data is displayed for individual countries as well as the world in total.

-Built using ReactJS, ChartsJS, axiom, and Material UI.
+Built using ReactJS, ChartsJS, axios, and Material UI.
 Deployed using Firebase.
 ## Credits
 API used: https://covid19-api.org/